Lipizzan: Wartime preservation

 During World War II, the high command of Nazi Germany transferred most of Europe's Lipizzan breeding stock to Hostau, Czechoslovakia.
 The breeding stock was taken from Piber in 1942, and additional mares and foals from other European nations arrived in 1943.
 The stallions of the Spanish Riding School were evacuated to St. Martins, Austria, from Vienna in January 1945, when bombing raids neared the city and the head of the Spanish Riding School, Colonel Alois Podhajsky, feared the horses were in danger.
 By spring of 1945, the horses at Hostau were threatened by the advancing Soviet army, which might have slaughtered the animals for horse meat had it captured the facility.

 The rescue of the Lipizzans by the United States Army, made famous by the Disney movie Miracle of the White Stallions, occurred in two parts: The Third United States Army, under the command of General George S. Patton, was near St. Martins in the spring of 1945 and learned that the Lipizzan stallions were in the area.
 Patton himself was a horseman, and like Podhajsky, had competed in the Olympic Games.
 On 7 May 1945, Podhajsky put on an exhibition of the Spanish Riding School stallions for Patton and Undersecretary of War Robert P. Patterson, and at its conclusion requested that Patton take the horses under his protection.

 Meanwhile, the Third Army's United States Second Cavalry, a tank unit under the command of Colonel Charles Reed, had discovered the horses at Hostau, where 400 Allied prisoners of war were also being kept, and had occupied it on 28 April 1945.
 "Operation Cowboy", as the rescue was known, resulted in the recovery of 1,200 horses, including 375 Lipizzans.
 Patton learned of the raid, and arranged for Podhajsky to fly to Hostau.
-On 12 May, US soldiers began riding, trucking, and herding the horses 35 mi across the border into Kotztinz, Germany.
+On 12 May, soldiers began riding, trucking, and herding the horses 35 mi across the border into Kotztinz, Germany.
 The Lipizzans were eventually settled in temporary quarters in Wimsbach, until the breeding stock returned to Piber in 1952, and the stallions returned to the Spanish Riding School in 1955.
 In 2005, the Spanish Riding School celebrated the 60th anniversary of Patton's rescue by touring the United States.